release-engineering/pom-manipulation-ext/README.md

 ### Copyright

-The `.idea` folder
+The `.idea` folder contains a copyright template suitable for use when the project is imported into IntelliJ.

 ### Code Style

 Eclipse compatible `codestyle.xml` and `eclipse.importorder` files are supplied inside the `ide-config` directory which may also be imported into IntelliJ via the EclipseCodeFormatter.
 There is also an IntelliJ compatible copyright template suitable for use when the project is imported into IntelliJ.

 ### Building